ARMmbed/yotta/docs/reference/module.md

 properties that are defined to a truthy value in the [configuration data](/reference/config.html).

-To test nested values from config data, use dot-syntax, `"mbed.meshing.supported"` in the following example tests that the "supported" value is truthy in config data that looks like this:
+To test nested values from config data, use [JSON pointer syntax](https://tools.ietf.org/html/rfc6901), `"/mbed/meshing/supported"` in the following example tests that the "supported" value is truthy in config data that looks like this:

 ```json